Meet Emily Ruth

 Hosting the podcast invites me into ongoing, in-depth conversations with clinicians, researchers, and practitioners who are deeply engaged in understanding trauma; not just as a set of symptoms, but as a lived, relational, and developmental experience.
 These conversations continually orient me back to what matters most: presence, complexity, humility, and respect for the adaptive intelligence of all of us as humans.

-Whether you’re navigating relationship challenges, trauma, grief, or a sense of disconnect from yourself, we’ll work collaboratively to create more clarity, freedom, and connection.
-My style is warm, honest, and steady.
+Whether you’re navigating relationship challenges, trauma, grief, or a sense of disconnect from yourself, we’ll work together to create more clarity, freedom, and connection.
+My style is warm, honest, and direct.
 Sessions are available in-person and online.
 If you’re curious about working together, you’re welcome to book a 15-minute consultation to get a feel for the process.

 When not with clients, you can find me on a walk with loved ones around my neighborhood, snuggling with cats, or camping somewhere in the pines or desert.